Let's talk about sex!

 Sexually Transmitted Infections

 Sexually transmitted infections (STIs) are infections caused by some bacteria, viruses and other organisms.
 They can be passed from person to person through any form of sexual activity, including vaginal, anal and oral sex.
-Some STIs can be passed through skin-to-skin contact alone.
+Some STIs can be passed through skin-to-skin or blood-to-blood contact alone.

 Prevention of STIs

 - Come prepared!
 Use condoms and/or dams for protection

 - Practise safer sex.
 Make sure you and your partner/s have had a recent STI check.